 The Finnish Critics’ Association (in Finnish Suomen arvostelijain liitto ry, SARV) is a national, unified and professional association of critics in different arts and artforms in Finland.
 Its main task is to promote arts critics’ professional activity and expertise.
 The association improves its members’ economic, social and judicial status.
-The association was founded in 1950 and today it has nearly 1 000 members.
+The association was founded in 1950 and today it has approximately 800 members.

 The association organizes training, education, grants stipends, monitors the professional assets of the critics who work in press or electronic media and transmits topical information on conditions and contents of arts critics work.